tnorthey/normal-mode-displacer/README.md

 ### Usage

 First run a Gaussian (g09) calculation with "freq=hpmodes".
-Then create the file 'normalmodes.txt' from the frequencies section of the .log file.
+Then manually extract the file 'normalmodes.txt' from the frequencies section of the .log file.
 Make sure 'equilibrium.xyz' is the starting geometry you want (probably the optimised geometry from the same .log file, but it doesn't have to be).

 Define the variables in `variables.py':